Our practice areas are Family Law, Estate Planning, and Probate and Trust Administration.

 Our estate planning practice includes the drafting of living trusts and wills, along with all the other documents that are necessary for an effective estate plan.
 This kind of planning will cover your needs when you die, or when you become incapacitated, which is an event that most people don't prepare for.
-After death, we administer probate and trust estates, and deal with litigation as necessary.
+After death, we administer probate and trust estates and deal with litigation as necessary.

 In the 24 years our office has been open, we have helped our clients with ongoing custody and support issues, and have seen clients transition from helping them go through a bankruptcy, to forming an estate plan after they get back on their feet.
 We enjoy being there for our clients as their lives evolve.